Vochannguyen/vochannguyen.github.io/_pages/about.md

 social: True  # includes social icons at the bottom of the page
 ---

-I am a Master's of Data Science Graduate Student at SMU.
+I'm a Master's of Data Science and Education Student at SMU.

-My Data Science specialty is in Machine Learning.
-I am currently working on my capstone project in Education.
-My case studies can be found in the Projects Tab, and the video presentations are included.
-Additionally, my Core Clarity, Resume/CV, and Teaching can be found int he navigation bar.
+My Data Science specialization is in Machine Learning, and my Education specialization is STEAM design.
+I am currently working on my capstone project in Data Science.
+My case studies can be found in the Projects tab, and the video presentations are included.
+Additionally, my Core Clarity, Resume/CV, and Teaching can be found in the navigation bar.

 In my free time, I enjoy playing basketball, serving at church, and traveling with my lovely wife.